Milo Ventimiglia On His Real Life Bond With His ‘This Is Us’ Daughter Kate

 “You’re just about to finally gain that confidence as a young adult, get out of your teens, and then all of a sudden Dad dies. …and maybe if your father was your strength, how does that cripple you to a degree where maybe you have to support your siblings a little more? …Or maybe in some cases, maybe like Kate, it holds her back…So I think it was a great idea, especially leading into more stories for the Pearsons to have Jack’s death be in that teenage era.”

-While viewers have seen very little of a teenaged Kate thus far, Milo Ventimiglia has shared several big scenes with the 9/10-year old Kate, played by Mackenzie Hancsicsak.
+While viewers have seen very little of a teenaged Kate thus far, Milo Ventimiglia has shared several big scenes with the 10-year-old Kate, played by Mackenzie Hancsicsak.
 In the most recent episode, the two had an adorable “strike a pose” moment as young Kate taught her dad how to Vogue after the heartbreaking realization that her best friend Sophie only came to her birthday party so she could hang out with her twin brother, Kevin.

 Ventimiglia revealed that ahead of the shoot, his young co-star was afraid that she might “mess up” the scene.